tszheichoi/awesome-sensor-logger/COORDINATES.md

 # One-Page Coordinates Reference

 This page is a comprehensive documentation of the coordinate systems used by Sensor Logger.
-Much effort has been spent to ensure correctness and consistency across iOS and Android.
 Should you notice any error, please report by making an Issue or making a pull request directly.
 Additional information about sensors and measurements is available in-app by tapping the "eye" icon next to each sensor.

 For information about units, refer to https://github.com/tszheichoi/awesome-sensor-logger/blob/main/UNITS.md